 Organisations must have a standard process to make sure that only authenticated users are able to access the print devices.
-These authentication methods may include any combination of user credentials, badge readers, PIN codes or even biometric authentication.
+These authentication methods may include any combination of user credentials, badge readers or PIN codes.
 Additionally, user roles and access privileges must be managed via a central company directory to avoid illegal access.
-SMBs, specifically in regulatory compliance industries, must also consider two-factor authentication to add another layer of security to the authentication process.
+SMBs, specifically in regulatory compliance industries, must also consider multi-factor authentication to add another layer of security to the authentication process.